SheenaShahangian/CS601_TermProject_Shahangian/README.md

 I assigned ids to all of my selectors that are used for each question on the quiz.
 Then, within my travelform.js file, I use document.getElementById() to get the user's responses from these selectors.
 It's these responses that I use to determine the answer to the quiz.

 **Extra Credit Note: **You'll notice in this JavaScript file the use of an ES6 feature: using let rather than var.
 I have also used template strings when concatenating the various aspects of the user results to write to the DOM.

+#### 7. nav.js

+This JavaScript file is used on every page of the website, as it is used to allow my hamburger menu to work.

+**Extra Credit Note: **You'll notice in this JavaScript file the use of an ES6 feature: using let rather than var.
+I have also used a for...of loop, which is another ES6 feature.